 The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
+That Regulation does not

 That Regulation does not include a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not measure how the environmental or social characteristics promoted by the financial product are attained.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not